 11. Conclusion

 To sum up, if you want good coverage, local phone numbers, and data plans, get yourself a Canada SIM card.
 Prepaid SIM prices, however, are high compared to other countries.
 Considering coverage in your local area, select a provider/plan that matches your requirements and budget.
-A Canada sim card must be used to ensure connection regardless of the length of the trip.
+A Canada SIM card must be used to ensure connection regardless of the length of the trip.